horsewell/leaflet-challenge/README.md

 ## Deliverables

+I've used https://mapbox.com in the project and an API key is required which doesn't cost money but requires an API_KEY which is in the config.js of each Leaflet-Part folder.
+The public key is free to use.
+This does use the https://openstreetmap.com maps.

 **Part 1: Create the Earthquake Visualisation**

 This part is in the Leaflet-Part-1 folder in the repository and is completely self-contained.